ChadCooper06/Weather-App/pseudocode.md

--- use JS to make this app build the page using createElement and appendChild --remains hidden on start function buildPage() {
+-- use JS to make this app build the page using createElement and appendChild --remains hidden on start

+function buildPage() {
     await getWeather
     IF getWeather() returns info
-    THEN create the page and display the wanted info create div rows and columns that will hold the weather info below row1= display location
+    THEN create the page and display the wanted info
-    row2 has three equal columns showing temperatures in K, C, and F
+    - run the functions that change temp from K to C and F create div rows and columns that will hold the weather info below row1= display location row2 has three equal columns showing temperatures in K, C, and F